10 things to do in London in spring

 London prices in spring

-Holidays in London in springtime
+Holidays in London coinciding with springtime

-Coinciding with spring there are several holidays in London.
+Coinciding with spring there are several public holidays in London.
 Thus, the first Monday of May is Early May Bank Holiday and the last Monday of May is Spring Bank Holiday.
 In addition, Good Friday and Easter Monday are holidays throughout the country.
 So if your trip coincides with these days keep in mind that museums, main attractions and transport services may have a reduced schedule.